- 4 cups vanilla almond milk

 - 1/2 teaspoon ground cinnamon

 - In a 3-qt. slow cooker coated with cooking spray, combine all ingredients.
-Cover and cook on low 7-8 hours or until milk is absorbed.
-Yield: 6 servings.
+Cook, covered, on low until oats are tender, 7-8 hours.

 - Stir before serving.
 If desired, serve with additional milk.
 Yield: 6 servings.

 Reviews for Overnight Cherry-Almond Oatmeal